root-project/root/geom/geom/doc/index.md

 `B_1` have to be fully contained by this.
 After searching the point location, the modeller will consider that the point is located inside `B_1`, which will be considered as the representative object (node) for the current state.
-This is stored as: `TGeoNode *TGeoNavigator::fCurrentNode` and can be asked from the manager class only after the `'Where am I?'` was completed:
+This is stored as: `TGeoNode *TGeoNavigator::%fCurrentNode` and can be asked from the manager class only after the `'Where am I?'` was completed: